Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 30N and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 1.82 degrees Kelvin in November 2025, compared to 1.27 in October 2025.
+In both land and oceanic locations at latitudes between 30 degrees North and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.26 degrees Kelvin in December 2025, compared to 1.82 in November.

 Sample.
-There are 2,111 records in the monthly time series displayed in the graph above.
-The period covered by the series is from January 1850 to November 2025.
+In the monthly time series plotted above, there are 2,112 data points in total.
+The time span covered by the series stretches from January 1850 to December 2025.

 History.
-Here's a peek at some statistics calculated on the entire sample: the anomaly was equal on average to -0.19 degrees Kelvin; it recorded a maximum of 1.88 in October 2023; it reached a trough of -2.33 in January 1862.
+Take a look at a few summary statistics we computed on the full sample: the anomaly attained a maximum of 1.89 degrees Kelvin in October 2023; it reached a minimum of -2.33 in January 1862; it averaged -0.19.

 Latest values